 In practice, the capacity of some local schools is not always sufficient to absorb all asylum-seeking children entitled to education.
 During the school year of 2022-2023, hundreds of non-Dutch speaking children are on a waiting list to get access to the Flemish OKAN-classes.
 They might have to wait until September 2023 before they are able to get access to education.
-On the basis of numbers provided by some cities, approximately 550 students are on a waiting list and don’t have access to education.
-[1] These numbers concern all non-Dutch speaking students and not only asylum-seeking children.
+Numbers provided by some cities show that in April 2023 approximately 550 students were on a waiting list and do not have access to education.[1]
+These numbers concern all non-Dutch speaking students and not only asylum-seeking children.

 Transfers of families to another reception centre or to a so-called “open return place” after having received a negative decision might also entail a move to another (sometimes even linguistically different) part of the country, which can have a negative impact on the continuity in education for the children.
 In that respect, it is noteworthy to recall that courts have endeavoured to guarantee asylum-seeking children the right to education.
 In a ruling of 6 May 2014, for example, the Labour Court of Charleroi found that the transfer of a family to the family centre of the Holsbeek open return place (in Dutch speaking Flanders) would result in a violation of the right to education since it would force the children to change from a French speaking school to a Dutch speaking one.[2]